RuiAlvesMartins/hello-world/README.md

 hello there

 I'm Rui Martins
-I'm from Portugal, and I just made my github account
+I'm from :portugal:, and I just made my github account

-:portugal: